 Temporomandibular Joint Disorder or TMJ is a condition causing inflammation of the Temporomandibular Joint.
 The temporomandibular joint connects the mandible (jaw bone) to your skull.
 TMJ can be a very painful condition and it can make it difficult to move your jaw.

 TMJ can impact your ability to speak, sing, eat, chew, swallow, smile, make facial expressions, and even breathe.
 Because of the wide variety of symptoms associated with TMJ, Temporomandibular Joint Disorder can be easily misdiagnosed and is often misunderstood.

 The doctors at Baker Chiropractic and Wellness have been accurately diagnosing and successfully treating TMJ for over 20 years.
-We know what to look for and how to fix it.
+We know what to look for and how to treat it.

 If you or someone you know is suffering from TMJ, give us a call at (513) 561-2273 or Schedule an Appointment here on our website.
-We have helped many patients and we will help you too!
+We have helped many patients and we may be able to help you too!

 The cause of TMJ may be from problems with the muscles of your jaw or with the parts of the temporomandibular joint itself.

 These problems could be from injury to your jaw, the temporomandibular joint, or the muscles of your head and neck.
 Other causes of TMJ may include:

 - Grinding or clenching teeth.
 This puts excessive pressure on the temporomandibular joint.

 - Movement of the soft cushion or disc between the ball and socket of the temporomandibular joint.